Page Content

 7. Step 7: Publishing or Printing

 Alternatively, some Universities may require the applicant to upload the Statement of Purpose on a designated webpage.
-When doing so, one must stick to a standard Portable Document Format (PDF), unless specified otherwise and keep the file size to around or less than 2MB.
+When doing so, one must stick to a standard Portable Document Format (PDF), unless specified otherwise, and keep the file size to around or less than 2MB.
 It is also a good idea to encrypt the document with a password to prevent editing.

-What to avoid in a Statement of Purpose for Grad School
+What To Avoid in a Statement of Purpose For Grad School

 1. Elaborating your childhood